wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    1. Requirements (yellow) to specify requirements for your TestCases and to assign risk coverage for prioritizing test effort.
    1. Configurations structure your test configuration parameters at one specific point in your repository.
    1. TestPlanning to plan software quality assurance (QA) activities across the application lifecycle.
-   1. TestCasesDesign (red) to put test cases into a logical structure by creating a TestSheet to show all possible combinations of TestCases required to ensure full test coverage.
+   1. TestCasesDesign (red) to put test cases (functional flows) into a logical structure by creating a TestSheet to show all possible combinations of TestCases required to ensure full test coverage.
    1. TestCases (blue) ctrl+N, cntr+F, to create TestCases, which are made up of a series of TestSteps.
    1. Modules (orange) to create modules for use in TestCases.
 Modules contain technical information used to steer test objects.
    1. Execution (green) to see the logs and results of standard or exploratory test runs which can be sped up with distributed execution.